Aommykung1250-X7/wordtxt/README.md

 **🕐 1:20–2:00 | Causes**

-(B หันไปถาม A): So, what causes all this dust?
+(B): So, what causes all this dust?

 (A): Hmm… there are a few main causes.
 First, open burning — people burn waste or agricultural land.